Interpretability and Generalization Bounds for Learning Spatial Physics: Proofs

 where the particular coefficients $\mu_m$ are finite constants that can be derived for particular finite difference rules. \end{proof}

-\subsection{Concrete Example of Error for 3 point stencil}
+\subsection{Concrete Example of Error for 3-Point Stencil}

-For a given stencil, the above procedure can be executed algebraically with fewer assumptions.
-As above, we consider the limit of infinitely many samples of functions $f,u$ with $c\sim C$ and integrating over $x\in [0,1]$.
+For a given stencil, the above procedure can be executed algebraically to produce the graph in Fig.~\ref{fig:theory_error_one_line} (center, right).
+Plugging in the finite difference stencil into \cref{eqn:w-min}, the inner value of the expression is